Covid 19 coronavirus: Police allowed gang tangi during lockdown

 But Baker wrote he could not see what options police had in stopping that from happening.

-"In terms of a response I think our best course of action will be to allow this to occur.
+"In terms of a response, I think our best course of action will be to allow this to occur.
 Trying to stop it will only create a worse situation for all."

 "Police were aware of concerns raised about a number of funerals or tangi taking place around the country.

-"In these cases local staff have, prior to the services, worked with all of these groups to remind them of Alert Level 3 restrictions and encouraged them to work with funeral directors to ensure appropriate distancing, and controls on numbers."
+"In these cases local staff have, prior to the services, worked with all of these groups to remind them of alert level 3 restrictions and encouraged them to work with funeral directors to ensure appropriate distancing, and controls on numbers."

 Police Minister Stuart Nash declined to comment on the specific incident.